Ianadika44/Ian_portfolio/README.md

-# My portfolio
+## Project name
+- Portfolio

+## Project Author
+- Ian Adika

+## Project Description
- This is my first portforlio that displays my journey code as a proffesion and my day to day life
+ - This is my first portforlio that displays my journey code as a proffesion and my day to day life

- ## languages used
+ ## Technology used
- HTML
+ - HTML
- CSS
+ - CSS

  ### Technical requirements
- Any web browser but i would recommend google chrome
+ - If you want to view the project on your machine;
+ * git clone
+ *
  #### Content information